metomi/rose/sphinx/glossary.rst

    stalled suite
    stalled state
-      If cylc is unable to proceed running a workflow due to unmet dependencies the suite is said to be *stalled*.
+      If Cylc is unable to proceed running a workflow due to unmet dependencies the suite is said to be *stalled*.

       This usually happens because of a task failure as in the following